 Your purifier will likely also come with a pre-filter (some you can clean, some you have to toss after a few months) that catches the big stuff like pet fur and human hair before it reaches the main filter.

-Some devices have additional filters, like carbon or charcoal filters, that trap gases, VOCs or odor compounds.
+Some devices have additional filters, like carbon or charcoal filters, that trap the petroleum-based gases known as volatile organic compounds (VOCs).

 Air purifier noise levels